jrarber/jrarber.github.io/about.md

 I graduated high school in 2020 and started my freshman year of college at a liberal arts school.
 After taking a year off, I decided to change both my major and my school.
 I earned my Bachelor's in Environmental Science, with a concentration in biology, from the University of Central Arkansas in May of 2025.
 I was also the inaugural recipient of the Environmental Science Honor's in the Major Thesis.

+During my undergraduate, I did work in a wide variety of labs.
+My honor's thesis was done on tree physiological responses to drought.
+Specifically, we looked at how stomata of two different lowland species were altered in new leaves following both a defoliation and a drought event.

 ## Affiliates